alan-turing-institute/data-safe-haven-team/WaysofWork.md

 - Define what would need to be achieved to consider the goals met, or the story as done
 - Details:
   - RACI list, though Accountable is also captured in project fields it allows to reflect the whole list
-  - Estimated effort, broken by team.
+  - Estimated effort, by team.
 Also duplicated in project fields for the Accountable team but allowing furhter detail in the body.
 - Task and issue breakdown: all issues and important references for work done that contribute to this goal
 - Checklist